 On the subject of whether or not they would have formed a relationship, I would like to imagine that they didn’t.
 The two are very oddly matched and at the time I saw Bob as more of an older mentor than a potential lover who would have gone back to his family in the end.
 Murray is well over thirty years older than Johansson and the connection they had blossomed more out of the differences in the world they met each other in than out of any genuine attraction.
 It is doubtful this would have lasted once they had returned to their homeland.

 Indeed, most people who have travelled or have found themselves in odd situations with strangers can attest to relationships forming out of them.
 When I first went to Japan, someone from the group I bonded with pointed this out directly.
-She knew we would never have become friends had we not been put together.
+She knew we would never have become friends had we not been put together in a foreign country.
 Although I would be happy to see her again, I don’t have such a strong feeling that I would seek her out and I couldn’t easily contact her now if I wanted to.

 This brings us to what most people I have discussed the film with seemed to latch on to — Japan.
 A couple of years ago I read The Remains of the Day by Kazuo Ishiguro This was a very good book and the focus is around the relationship that develops between two servants in an English manor.
 There are strong hints of Mr. Stevens and Miss Kenton having strong affection for each other but it never blossoms and the latter ultimately leaves to marry someone else.
 This isn’t a spoiler as most of this is revealed in the beginning of the book.
 The film adaptation with Anthony Hopkins and Emma Thompson has a much stronger focus on the background involving the owner of the manor being sympathetic to National Socialist Germany.
 This dilutes the real focus of the novel which is on the relationship between the two servants.
 This is an odd aside but this applies to Lost in Translation where most people found the background far more fascinating than the characters.